jhades/ng2-minimal/README.md

 # Credit

+This repo is based on the RC0 [demo](https://github.com/robwormald/new-world-test) made by [Rob Wormald](https://twitter.com/robwormald).
+Go check it out for other examples, like Webpack 2 and others.

-This repo is based on the [ng2-play seed repo](https://github.com/pkozlowski-opensource/ng2-play), check it out.
+This repo was originally based on the [ng2-play seed repo](https://github.com/pkozlowski-opensource/ng2-play), check it out.